 The Infrastructure Board will look at future investment opportunities for the region as well as have a focus on transport and placed-based property developments and bring together government agencies, where required, to expedite these developments.

 The initial role of the Audit, Finance and Governance Panel will be to review the updated LEP policies and the new Assurance Framework to ensure sound governance is demonstrated throughout all business.
 The panel meets bi-monthly or as business demands following.

-Chair Stephen Savage will be joined by three other panel members.
+Chair Stephen Savage will be joined by four other panel members.

 Our Investment Panel makes decisions on business grant and loan applications.
 The Panel comprises of private sector business people with expertise covering business management, finance, law and property.